m-thalmann/PAF/README.md

 PAF (PHP API Framework) is a framework for creating API's through PHP and outputting them as JSON (also other formats are possible).<br>
 It was inspired by [AltoRouter](https://github.com/dannyvankooten/AltoRouter) and [ExpressJS](https://expressjs.com/)

+This file explains the main concepts and functions of PAF.
+If you want a more in-depth documentation, you find the phpDocumentator documentation of all classes here: https://m-thalmann.github.io/PAF

 ## Table of contents
 - [Setting up](#setting-up)
 - [Quick start](#quick-start)